 ABSTRACT

 Gastrointestinal cestode parasites are one of the most adverse things that can happen to Deccani sheep in tropical and subtropical areas, especially in the Ahilyanagar district of Maharashtra.
-This study seems that the biochemical analysis of the total protein, glycogen, and lipid levels in whole cestode parasites (Moniezia sp.) that were taken from naturally infected Deccani sheep (Ovis aries) in the Ahilyanagar district.
+This study includes the biochemical analysis of the total protein, glycogen, and lipid levels in whole cestode parasites (Moniezia sp.) that were taken from naturally infected Deccani sheep (Ovis aries) in the Ahilyanagar district.
 The research provides essential understanding of the nutritional requirements and metabolic functions of the parasites, probably helping in the development of effective control measures.
 The results showed that the parasite's biochemistry and the host's intestinal tissues were very different.
 Moniezia sp. had more lipids (12.58 mg/g) than either normal host intestinal tissues (11.64 mg/g) or infected host intestinal tissues (11.05 mg/g).
 But the parasite had less protein and glycogen than the host's intestine.
 These results show that lipids are creating up and that the parasite needs the host's energy stores to stay alive.
+Rewrite the sentence

 KEYWORDS:Biochemistry; Cestode parasites; Moniezia sp.; Deccani Sheep; Ahilyanagar.